Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Main results

 \section{Main results}

 Ciliates are eukaryotic single cells that belong to the protist kingdom.
-They occur in aquatic environment and feed on small phytoplankton, constituting a relevant link between levels of marine and freshwater food webs (see \cite{TG1}).
+They occur in aquatic environments and feed on small phytoplankton, constituting a relevant link between levels of marine and freshwater food webs (see \cite{TG1}).
 Coexistence of species in a shared environment may arise from ecological trade-offs (see \cite{KneitelChase}), which appear in many situations in ecology.
-Lake Constance is a freshwater lake situated on the German-Swiss-Austrian border that has been under scientific investigation for decades and a substantial amount of data on the biomass of several phytoplankton and zooplankton species is available (see \cite{Gaedke,TG1,TG2}).
+Lake Constance is a freshwater lake situated on the German-Swiss-Austrian border that has been under scientific investigation for decades, and a substantial amount of data on the biomass of several phytoplankton and zooplankton species is available (see \cite{Gaedke,TG1,TG2}).
 Based on the available data, Piltz et al. \cite{Piltz} derive the following piecewise smooth model for a 1 predator-2 prey interaction where the predator feeds adaptively on its preferred prey and an alternative prey:

-where $(p_1,p_2,P)\in\R_{\geq0}^3$ and $H(p_1,p_2,P) = \beta_1 p_1 - a_q \beta_2 p_2.$ The plane $S=H^{-1}(0)$ is the discontinuous manifold for system \eqref{sistema inicial}.
-The variables of the model \eqref{sistema inicial}, $P, p_1,$ and $p_2,$ represent the density of the predator population, preferred prey, and alternative prey, respectively.
-Regarding the parameters, $q_1\geq0$ represents the desire to consume the preferred prey, $a_q > 0$ is the slope of the preference trade-off, and $q_2 \geq 0$ is the desire to consume the alternative prey.
-It is assumed that the intercept of the preference trade-off $b_q=q_2-a_q q_1$ satisfies $b_q\geq0.$ In addition, $e>0$ is the proportion of predation that goes into predator growth, $\beta_1>0$ and $\beta_2>0$ are, respectively, the death rates of the preferred and alternative prey due to predation.
+where $\dot\x=\big(\dot p_1,\dot p_2,\dot P\big)^T,$ $(p_1,p_2,P)\in\R_{\geq0}^3$ and The plane $S=H^{-1}(0)$ is the switching manifold of the piecewise differential system \eqref{sistema inicial}.
+The variables of the model \eqref{sistema inicial}, $P, p_1,$ and $p_2$ represent the density of the predator population, preferred prey, and alternative prey, respectively.
+Regarding the parameters, $q_i\geq0$ represent the preference for prey $i,$ $i\in\{1,2\},$ and $a_q > 0$ is the slope of the preference trade-off.
+The intercept of the preference trade-off $b_q=q_2-a_q q_1$ is assumed to satisfy $b_q\geq0.$ In addition, $e>0$ is the proportion of predation that goes into predator growth, $\beta_1>0$ and $\beta_2>0$ are, respectively, the death rates of the preferred and alternative prey due to predation.
 Finally, $m>0$ is the predator per capita death rate per day and $r_1>r_2>0$ are the per capita growth rates of the preferred and alternative prey, respectively.